CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL05.md

 ## Task 01: Set-up a new migration project

-1. In the browser searc for **portal.azure.com**
+1. In the browser search for **portal.azure.com**

-1. Enter credentials
+1. Enter the credentials and sign up

 1. In the azure portal go to resource group.